d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 If we then also wanted to compute $\frac{\partial f}{\partial x}$, we would end up with a similar equation again with many repeated terms, and many *shared* repeated terms between the two derivatives.
 This represents a massive quantity of wasted work, and if we needed to compute derivatives this way, the whole deep learning revolution would have stalled out before it began!

-Let us start by trying to understand how $f$ changes when we change $a$---essentially assuming that $w,x,y$, and $z$ all do not exist.
+Let us break up the problem.
+We will start by trying to understand how $f$ changes when we change $a$, essentially assuming that $w,x,y$, and $z$ all do not exist.
 We will reason as we did back when we worked with the gradient for the first time.
 Let us take $a$ and add a small amount $\epsilon$ to it.

 $$
 \begin{aligned}